hackclub/hackclub/workshops/backjack/README.md

  /* Declaration section: This will be used to Declare variables and Function */ int num_of_playerCard;
 ```
-Now we will call this variable inside the ` Hit_card1() ` function and give it the value of two, to keep record that the player has been given 2 card :
+Now we will call this variable inside the ` Hit_card1() ` function and give it the value of two, to keep a record that the player has been given 2 cards:
 ```c++

 Tl_Dl_card = Dl_card1 + Dl_card2;